 Mafube Local Municipality has four Waste Disposal Site's (WDS) with one being closed (Tweeling) and the process for developing a new disposal site is well underway.
-The operating permit for four (Frankfort, Villiers, Cornelia and Tweeling) was obtained.
-Mafube L.M has appointed a contractor for the fencing of all landfill sites, to allow for the proper management of the Waste Disposal Site's.
+The operating permit for three (Frankfort, Villiers, and Cornelia) was obtained.

-In order for the effective management of our landfill sites, it is required that, they should be well established, have all the required infrastructure and fleet.
-Most of the waste, is recyclable, if this opportunity can be properly coordinated and managed, it can create a number of employment opportunities
+In order for the effective management of our landfill sites, it is required that, they should be well established, contain waste processing facilities, and have all the required infrastructure and fleet.
+Most of the waste, is recyclable, if this opportunity can be properly coordinated and managed, it can create a number of employment opportunities.